EmmanuelCollegeStudentUnion/ecsu-server/content/info/careers.md

 Additionally, you can access the Emmanuel Alumni Database at: [Careers &amp; Networking | Members | Emmanuel College, Cambridge](https://www.emma.cam.ac.uk/members/careers/)

 All members of this group have agreed that they are happy to be contacted, please remember this is not the case for the linkedin group so any contact should take the form of a polite request for help, rather than a demand!

+If you would like to have someone look over your LinkedIn profile, or give any careers advice, contact Jug Parmar at: [jparmar.actuary@gmail.com](mailto:jparmar.actuary@gmail.com)

+Jug Parmar has provide training on LinkedIn to Emma students on several occasions.
+He was an undergraduate at Emma (Mathematics) before a career as an actuary in the City and Asia.
+Jug is a member of the Emmanuel Society committee, which provides opportunities for alumni to keep in touch with each other and with the College.

+[Here](https://drive.google.com/drive/folders/13v2uAMaAPZkbolGX97jub3aDH5vogeZE?usp=sharing) are some useful documents that Jug has made to get you started with LinkedIn and finding helpful Emma alumni to talk to.

 \*\**